ritishpaul/ritish_blog/index.markdown

 ![Engineering Factory](/images/engineeringfactory.jpg)

 Use the tabs on the top right of the screen to navigate through this website.
-Thank you coming and enjoy!
+Thank you for coming and enjoy!